A Multidimensional Exponential Utility Indifference Pricing Model with Applications to Counterparty Risk: A Splitting Method for Utility Indifference Valuation

-For a semilinear PDE with quadratic gradients like (\ref{PDE for n nontraded assets}), it is not usually possible to obtain an explicit solution.
-A special case where an explicit solution does exist is the one dimensional version.
-Taking $n=1$, $d=2$ and $\sigma_{P1}=0$ in (\ref{PDE for n nontraded assets}) recovers the pricing PDE of \cite{Henderson2}, \cite{Henderson1} and \cite{Musiela}, which is solved by the Cole-Hopf transformation.
-However, this transformation does not apply directly to our multidimensional problem (\ref{PDE for n nontraded assets}) because the coefficients of the quadratic gradient terms in (\ref{PDE for n nontraded assets}) do not match.
-We note that even applying standard finite difference method to numerically solve the PDE (\ref{PDE for n nontraded assets}) is troublesome due to the high dimension and nonlinearity.
+For a reaction-diffusion PDE with quadratic gradients like (\ref{PDE for n nontraded assets}), it is not possible to obtain an explicit solution.
+A special case where an explicit solution does exist is the one dimensional version without intertemporal default.
+Taking $n=1$, $\sigma_{P}=0$ and $R=1$ in (\ref{PDE for n nontraded assets}) recovers the pricing PDE of \cite{Henderson2}, \cite{Henderson1} and \cite{Musiela}, which is solved by the Cole-Hopf transformation.
+However, this transformation does not apply directly to our multidimensional problem (\ref{PDE for n nontraded assets}) because the coefficients of the quadratic gradient terms in $\mathbf{L}^2$ do not match, and the existence of the intertemporal payment term $\mathbf{L}^3$.
 Instead, we will develop a splitting algorithm which will enable us to take advantage again of the Cole-Hopf transformation to linearize the PDEs.

-Splitting methods (\emph{or fractional step, prediction and correction}) can be dated back to Marchuk \cite{Marchuk} in the late 1960's (see also \cite{Marchukbook}).
-Application of splitting idea to nonlinear PDEs such as HJB equations is difficult mainly because of the verification of the convergence for the approximation scheme.
-This difficulty was overcome by Barles and Souganidis \cite{Barles}, who employed the idea of the viscosity solution and proved that any \emph{monotone, stable and consistent} numerical scheme converges (to the correct solution) provided there exists a comparison principle for the limiting equation.
-Barles and Souganidis \cite{Barles} pointed out that their result could be used to justify most standard splitting methods.
+The splitting method (\emph{or fractional step, prediction and correction, etc}) can be dated back to Marchuk \cite{Marchuk} in the late 1960's.
+The application of splitting to nonlinear PDEs such as HJB equations is difficult mainly because of the verification of the convergence for the approximate scheme.
+This was overcome by Barles and Souganidis \cite{Barles}, who employed the idea of viscosity solutions and proved that any \emph{monotone, stable} and \emph{consistent} numerical scheme converges provided there exists a comparison principle for the limiting equation.

 The idea of splitting in our setting is the following.
-The local time derivative of the pricing PDE (\ref{PDE for n nontraded assets}) depends on the sum of semigroup operators (\emph{or the associated infinitesimal operators}) corresponding to the different factors.
+The time derivative of the pricing PDE (\ref{PDE for n nontraded assets}) depends on the sum of semigroup operators (\emph{or the associated infinitesimal operators}) corresponding to the different factors.
 These semigroups usually are of different nature.
-For each sub-problem corresponding to each semigroup there might be an effective way providing solutions.
+For each subproblem corresponding to each semigroup there might be an effective way providing solutions.
 For the sum of these semigroups, however, we usually can not find an accurate method.
 Hence, application of splitting method means that instead of the sum, we treat the semigroup operators separately.